 Data analytics helps aviation industries save costs and increase revenue streams by using Big Data, IoT, and predictive analytics.
 Airlines analyze data to anticipate aircraft part refurbishment or repair needs before they break down, reducing unplanned maintenance costs and associated delays.

-Plus, predictive data analytics monitors engine temperature, fuel consumption, and flight patterns to identify trends and provide insights on maintenance needs.
+Plus, predictive data analytics monitors engine temperature, fuel consumption, and flight patterns to identify trends and provide insights into maintenance needs

 5. Helps in Risk Management